Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 3. **Stop Before Finals:** If `enableStopBeforeFinals` is on and the bot reaches turn 72, it stops so the user can take over for the finals.
 4. **Stop at Date:** If the current date matches any user-configured stop dates, the bot stops.

+> [!NOTE]
+> **Skill-plan auto-purchase.** The skill plans referenced above (the skill-point-threshold plan, the pre-Finals plan, and the career-complete plan) auto-buy skills filtered two ways.
+The **Style** preferences — Running Style, Track Distance, and Track Surface "for Skills" — now strictly restrict which skills the auto-strategy considers, applied consistently across every spending strategy.
+Separate category-exclusion toggles drop whole groups from the plan: negative, green, red, unique, and the new **Skip Double-O (Circle) Skills** (`excludeDoubleCircleSkills`, default off), which buys only the single-circle version of an upgrade and skips the double-circle one.
+Skills the user adds to the plan by hand are always bought regardless of these exclusions.

 ### 4.3 Scenario Hooks

 Each scenario can override these hooks to inject custom logic at specific points in the turn: